GoPro cuts 200-300 jobs, largely impacting its drone division

 The belt-tightening won’t come as much of a surprise to those following the action camera maker’s moves into drones over the past several years.
 GoPro’s Karma drone has been a headache from the start, both with regards to its technical limitations and a mass recall after reports stated drones were dropping from the sky late last year.

 The company chalked the potentially dangerous mishap up to the battery disconnecting mid-flight.
 GoPro temporarily halted sales on the product, bringing it back to market in February.
-The return prompted some positive financials for the company, and sales did ultimately take off after the reboot, but he Karma’s appeal has been dulled by one-time partner DJI, which introduced its own portable drones, the Mavik Pro and Spark to the market.
+The return prompted some positive financials for the company, and sales did ultimately take off after the reboot, but the Karma’s appeal has been dulled by one-time partner DJI, which introduced its own portable drones, the Mavik Pro and Spark to the market.

 The two companies had reportedly been working on the project that would ultimately become the Karma, only to ultimately part ways.
 Of course, DJI’s wealth of experience in the space gave the company a decided leg up on GoPro’s latest attempt to diversify.
 The company also reportedly sought partnerships with other drone makers including Southern California’s 3DR.